 About the Author

-Kevin Thompson, Ph.D., is a Certified Scrum Practitioner and Project Management Professional.
-His Scrum in Practice course trains teams, Program Managers, and PMO personnel on the nuts-and-bolts of how to implement Scrum for software development.
+Kevin Thompson, Ph.D., is a Certified Scrum Practitioner and Project Management Professional, and publisher of the Deep Scrum weblog.
+His Scrum in Practice workshop through Cprime (www.cprime.com/learning) trains teams, Program Managers, and PMO personnel on the nuts-and-bolts of how to implement Scrum for software development.

 Agile Software Development with Scrum FAQ: Learn about Agile Software Development, Scrum, Stories, Roles and More…

 Introduction to Scrum: Benefits and Practices to Agile Software Development with Scrum.